paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-043-native-american-housing-assistance-and-self-determination.md

 ### Statutory Notes

 #### References in Text
 The Hawaiian Homes Commission Act, 1920, referred to in pars.
 (1) and (4)(B), is act July 9, 1921, ch.
 42, 42 Stat.
-108, as amended, which was classified generally to sections 691 to 718 of Title 48, Territories and Insular Possessions, and was omitted from the Code.
+108, which was classified generally to sections 691 to 718 of Title 48, Territories and Insular Possessions, and was omitted from the Code.

 This chapter, referred to in par.
 (5), was in the original “this Act”, meaning Pub.
 L. 104–330, Oct.
 26, 1996, 110 Stat.
 4016, known as the Native American Housing Assistance and Self-Determination Act of 1996.
 For complete classification of this Act to the Code, see Short Title note set out under [section 4101 of this title](./chapter-043-native-american-housing-assistance-and-self-determination.md#section-4101) and Tables.